Expected Policy Gradients for Reinforcement Learning: Expected Policy Gradients

 Moreover, SPG assumes that the action $a_t$ used in the above estimation is the same action that is executed in the environment.
 However, relying on such a method is unnecessary.
 In fact, the actions used to interact with the environment need not be used at all in the evaluation of $\hat{I}_\pi^Q(s)$ since $a$ is a bound variable in the definition of $I_\pi^Q(s)$.
 The motivation is thus similar to that of expected sarsa but applied to the actor's gradient estimate instead of the critic's update rule.
 EPG, shown in Algorithm \ref{alg-epg}, uses \eqref{epg-samples-i} to form a policy gradient algorithm that repeatedly estimates $\hat{I}_\pi^Q(s)$ with an integration subroutine.

 One of the motivations of DPG was precisely that the simple one-sample Monte-Carlo quadrature implicitly used by SPG often yields high variance gradient estimates, even with a good baseline.
-To see why, consider Figure \ref{fig-mc-p} (left).
-A simple Monte Carlo method evaluates the integral by sampling one or more times from $\pi(a \mid s)$ (blue) and evaluating $\nabla_\mu \log \pi(a \mid s) Q(a, s)$ (red) as a function of $a$.
-A baseline can decrease the variance by adding a multiple of $\nabla_\mu \log \pi(a \mid s)$ to the red curve, but the problem remains that the red curve has high values where the blue curve is almost zero.
-Consequently, substantial variance persists, whatever the baseline, even with a simple linear $Q$-function, as shown in Figure \ref{fig-mc-p} (right).
+To see why, consider the setting in Figure \ref{fig-mc-p}, where we use the parametrization $\theta = \mu$.
+On the left, a simple Monte Carlo method evaluates the integral by sampling one or more times from $\pi(a \mid s)$ (blue) and evaluating $\nabla_\mu \log \pi(a \mid s) \Qv(a,s)$ (red) as a function of $a$.
+A baseline can decrease the variance by adding a multiple of $\nabla_\mu \log \pi(a \mid s)$ to the red curve.
+However, whatever the baseline, substantial variance persists, even with a simple linear $Q$-function, as shown in Figure \ref{fig-mc-p} (right).
 DPG addressed this problem for deterministic policies but EPG extends it to stochastic ones.
 We show in Section \ref{sec-expfamily} that an analytical EPG solution, and thus the corresponding reduction in the variance, is possible for a wide array of critics.
 We also discuss the rare case where numerical quadrature is necessary in Section \ref{ss-numq}.